David-Bascom05/Portfolio/PCB_Designs/Servo_Driver/README.md

-# Servo Driver V1.0, 2024 #
+# Servo Driver, 2024 #

 # Overview #

 The goal of this project is to create a custom servo driver that can controll a large number of servos independantly and comunicate over canfd.
 This was not designed with a particular project in mind, but more as an addaptable board that I could use in any project where I needed to be able to control a servo.
+I also wanted this board to be able to comunicate over the same protocal as the mjbots moteus boards, which I have used in many of my other projects.

 <img src="/images/Servo_Board_3D.png" alt="Frame CAD" width="35%" />